FLEXIY0/github-vault-sync-plus/README.md

 ### Automatic Sync

-Once connected, MultiSync runs silently in the background:
+Once connected, the plugin runs silently in the background:

 | Event | What happens |
 |---|---|